ChicagoPark/RL/README.md

 <img width="450" alt="IMG" src="https://user-images.githubusercontent.com/73331241/158747811-1898ac27-5b67-4a52-807c-d0e1d39dcab2.PNG">

-* Agent: Decision Maker by interacting with the environment sequentially over time.
+* Agent: Decision Maker interacting with the environment sequentially over time.
   * Agent goal in MDP: Maximize the expected culmulative rewards based on the policy.
 * Environment: According to the MDP model, it decides the next state(s') and reward(r).
 * State: Represent the situation from environment